polygonledger/node/README.md

 Polygon is a new blockchain.
 It uses a delegated proof-of-asset algorithm and is written in golang.

-The basic architecture is the use of accounts, not UTXO.
+Polygon uses accounts, not UTXO.
 Transactions are typed.
 The scripting occurs through transaction multiplexing, which means there are several modes of transactions.
-Currently transactions exist as simple structures which can be imported/exported from JSON.
+Currently transactions exist as simple structures encoding in extensible data notation (edn, see https://github.com/edn-format/edn).

+Polygon allows for arbitrary message encoding and signing, using new primitives for communication between nodes.
+This makes it more general as a transaction and communcation platform.

-current status: experimental
+current status: alpha

 ## runing a node